Workers Party (United States): "Third Camp"

 From the start, the group distinguished itself from the SWP by advocating a Third Camp perspective.
 In an article published in April 1940, entitled "The Soviet Union and the World War," Shachtman concluded:

 The revolutionary vanguard must put forward the slogan of revolutionary defeatism in both imperialist camps, that is, the continuation of the revolutionary struggle for power regardless of the effects on the military front.
 That, and only that, is the central strategy of the third camp in the World War, the camp of proletarian internationalism, of the socialist revolution, of the struggle for the emancipation of all the oppressed.

 The group soon developed an analysis of the Soviet Union as a bureaucratic collectivist mode of production.
 It was the first group to use the slogan "Neither Washington nor Moscow," implying that its members actively opposed both capitalism and the states allied to the Soviet Union.
 They opposed both American and Russian imperialism and saw the "Communist" revolutions in Yugoslavia, China, and North Korea not as extensions of the Bolshevik revolution of 1917 but of the Stalinist counterrevolution in the USSR.

+In popular culture

+Harvey Swados’s 1970 novel Standing Fast focuses on a fictionalised version of the Workers Party; the character Marty Dworkin is based on Max Shachtman.